athrael-soju/dot/ARCHITECTURE.md

     participant UI as React UI
     participant SS as Session Service
     participant OAI as OpenAI
-    participant Agent as Eva Agent
+    participant Agent as Plucky Agent
     participant API as API Routes
     participant MCP as MCP Client
     participant Graph as Graphiti